openclimatefix/PVNet/reports/pvnet_comp.md

 ![PVNet MBE](./imgs/pvnet_all_MBE_monthly.png)
 *Fig 17: Average monthly MBE for PVNet across 2022.*

-An almost inverse in pattern is seen between MAE and MBE with overpredictions happening in the autumn and winter months and underpredictions in spring and summer, peaking in August with an average MBE for that month around -40 MW.
+An almost inverse pattern is seen between MAE and MBE with overpredictions happening in the autumn and winter months and underpredictions in spring and summer, peaking in August with an average MBE for that month around -40 MW.

 ![PVNet Horizon MBE](./imgs/pvnet_all_horizon_MBE.png)
 *Fig 18: PVNet horizon vs MBE averaged across 2022.*

-Reviewing how MBE changes across horizons show that past 6 hours (360 minutes), the negative MBE starts to increase.
+Reviewing how MBE changes across horizons shows that past 6 hours (360 minutes), the negative MBE starts to increase.

 <table>
 <tr>